Pogify/pogify/README.md

 Current Limit: 100 calls per 5 minutes.

+## Data Collection (Or the lack thereof)

+Pogify does not collect and store any of the metadata from its hosts beyond the five minute cache.

+Pogify uses Google Firebase's Authentication service to use its anonymous sign in method to enforce api rate limits.
+Pogify does not use anonymous sign in for any other use.

 ## Known Issues / Limitations

+This project is still in alpha and as such there are still lots of bugs.

+Currently the project is deployed on a free tier heroku

 - ### Pogify does **NOT** work on Safari, or Mobile Browsers
   - This is a limitation of the Spotify Web Playback SDK.